Former Missionary Shares His Role in Broadcasting Music & the Spoken Word to Vancouver During the 1950s

 K. Clark Mitchell was a missionary in Western Canada during the early part of the 1950s.
-In the final three months of his mission service he was charged with working with a local radio station to broadcast versions of Music and the Spoken Word to the Vancouver area.
+In the final three months of his mission service he was charged with working with a local radio station to broadcast versions of Music & the Spoken Word to the Vancouver area.

 With much detail, Mitchell recounted the experience in a recent Deseret News article.
 An excerpt is below: